 CFexpress Type A Sony A7IV Benchmarks

 We seem to bottleneck at around 325MB/s on this camera.
 So, if you’re using CFxA cards, it won’t matter which brand you choose for this camera.
-These cards perform well beyond what the camera is capable of doing.
+These cards perform significantly better than the camera is capable of.

-Many new CFexpress Type-A cards have hit the market since I tested the Sony A7IV.
-Still, they’ll all hit these same performance benchmarks since the Sony A7IV can only push about 325MB/s of data to the cards with its 10fps burst capabilities.
+Many new CFexpress Type-A cards have been released since I tested the Sony A7IV.
+Still, they’ll all hit the same performance benchmarks, as the Sony A7IV can only push approximately 325MB/s of data to the cards with its 10fps burst capabilities.

 Chart Testing UHS-II SD Cards